Randal Grichuk Player Props: Rockies vs. Mets

 |Games w/1+ RBI

-- His last appearance was on Monday against the Atlanta Braves, when the righty tossed 5 2/3 innings, surrendering three earned runs while allowing four hits.
+- The left-hander last appeared on Wednesday against the Detroit Tigers, when he threw four innings, allowing four earned runs while giving up five hits.

-- The 27-year-old has an ERA of 4.11, with 6.7 strikeouts per nine innings, in six games this season.
-Opponents are batting .250 against him.
+- The 29-year-old has amassed an ERA of 3.86, with 7.2 strikeouts per nine innings, in three games this season.
+Opponents are hitting .233 against him.

 © 2023 Data Skrive.
 All rights reserved.